kontent-ai/smart-link/README.md

 and [Element](https://github.com/kontent-ai/delivery-sdk-js/blob/v14.6.0/lib/elements/elements.ts) definition in
 @kontent-ai/delivery-sdk repository.

-#### Current limitations

-Since the live preview feature is currently in early access, there are some limitations:

-- Kontent.ai doesn't notify SDK about the changes in a linked item element or a subpages element.
-- Kontent.ai doesn't notify SDK about the changes in a rich-text element if:
-    - this rich-text element contains a linked item or a content component
-    - this rich-text element contains a link to a linked item with a URL slug.
+#### Combining autorefresh and live preview

+While autorefresh ensures that content updates are accurately reflected post-save, live preview offers the advantage of immediate visual feedback before changes are saved.
+To maximize content management efficiency, we recommend using live preview for instant editing feedback and relying on autorefresh to confirm that all changes are correctly saved and displayed.
+This combination provides a seamless editing experience, allowing content editors to preview changes in real-time and ensuring that the final content displayed is up-to-date with the Delivery Preview API.

+### Outside Web Spotlight

+When used outside of Web Spotlight, the SDK leverages URL query parameters to manage the activation of smart links.
+By default, it looks for the `ksl-enabled` parameter in the webpage URL.
+However, this parameter can be customized using the `queryParam` option during SDK initialization.

+The SDK only checks for the presence of this query parameter, disregarding its value.
+As such, any of the following configurations are considered valid:

+- `?ksl-enabled=true`
+- `?ksl-enabled=false`
+- `?ksl-enabled`

+The features that could be used outside of Web Spotlight are limited.
+For detailed information about the types of smart links that are supported in this context, please refer to the [Smart Links](#smart-links) section.

-### Using SDK inside and outside Web Spotlight
+### Inside Web Spotlight

-When Kontent.ai Smart Link SDK is used outside Web Spotlight, it listens to the query parameters in the URL to toggle smart link injection.
-The name of the query parameter defaults to `ksl-enabled`, but can be changed using the `queryParam` configuration argument of the `initialize` or `initializeOnLoad` methods.
-Only the presence of the query parameter is checked and its value is ignored, so all the following options are valid: `?ksl-enabled=true`, `?ksl-enabled=false` , `?ksl-enabled`, etc.

-If you set the query parameter to a false value (null, ""), then the SDK will always be enabled.

-If the SDK detects it is run inside an iframe at the beginning of the initialization process, it will try to connect to the Web Spotlight by sending an iframe message to the parent window.
-If Web Spotlight response is received, query parameter detection will be turned off and additional features (more in the smart link types section) will be enabled.
+If the SDK detects that it is run inside an iframe, it attempts to connect to Web Spotlight through iframe messages early during initialization.
+Upon successful communication with Web Spotlight, the SDK disables query parameter reliance and activates additional functionalities designed for in-context editing and preview.
-Else the SDK will continue to work as if it was outside Web Spotlight (query parameters detection, redirects to Kontent.ai, etc.)

-#### IFrame Communication
+#### Iframe communication

-When running inside Web Spotlight preview iframe, Kontent.ai Smart Link SDK enables several additional features and sends iframe messages instead of redirecting user to Kontent.ai page.
+The SDK and Web Spotlight exchange a series of messages for various interactions, from initialization to content editing and refresh requests.
 All message types are listed below.

 | Message                                         |                                                                                                                            Data                                                                                                                            | Origin | Description                                                                                             |
 |-------------------------------------------------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------:|---------------------------------------------------------------------------------------------------------|